shopware/docs/products/guided-shopping/installation.md

     # under the hood, plugins synchronization will be processed at the same time
     ```

-    {% hint style="info" %}
-    💡 Alternatively, you can invoke the `plugins` command manually, using :
-    `npx @shopware-pwa/cli@canary plugins --user YOUR_ADMIN_USERNAME --password=YOUR_SECRET_PASS`
-    Now, the application is ready for the rebuild process.

-    Note that the admin credentials are required to connect to the installed plugin library through an Admin API.
-    {% endhint %}

 1. Re-deploy Shopware PWA.

-With this the PWA will contain the Guided Shopping plugin and ready to use.
+With this, the PWA will contain the Guided Shopping plugin and be ready to use.

 Now let us rehearse the steps before deployment by going through the [Checklist](./checklist.md).